renatosilva/winutils/README.md

 ## Screen Write

 Print standard input to the screen.
 This program can be used in command-line scripting as graphical replacement for console windows.
-Java is required.

 ## License and copyright